 McLintock!
 (1963): William Shakespeare goes West

-In her fourth pairing with John Wayne (following John Ford’s Rio Grande, The Quiet Man, and The Wings of Eagles), Maureen O’Hara plays the estranged wife of the titular rancher (Wayne), who returns to his life to ask for a divorce and get custody of their daughter (future Hart to Hart star Stefanie Powers).
+In her fourth pairing* with John Wayne (following John Ford’s Rio Grande, The Quiet Man, and The Wings of Eagles), Maureen O’Hara plays the estranged wife of the titular rancher (Wayne), who reappears on the scene to ask for a divorce and get custody of their daughter (future Hart to Hart star Stefanie Powers).

 Also in the McLintock! cast: John Wayne’s son Patrick Wayne, Oscar nominees Jack Kruschen (The Apartment, 1960) and Chill Wills (The Alamo, 1960), veterans Edgar Buchanan (The Talk of the Town) and Bruce Cabot (King Kong), and Special Guest Star Yvonne De Carlo (Criss Cross, TV’s The Munsters).

 James Edward Grant (see Hondo segment below) penned the screenplay, officially an original effort.